 In fact, kratom is available for sale in tons of shops throughout the country.
-You can also purchase it from any EU country that doesn’t ban it, thanks to the Lisbon Treaty.
+Thanks to the Lisbon Treaty, you can also purchase it from any EU country that doesn’t ban it.

 Kratom can be found almost anywhere in the Czech Republic, so don’t turn to illegal sources for it.
 Not only will it be impossible for you to verify what you’re buying, but it could be contaminated.
 The risk of quite simply not worth taking.

 We don’t know the true reason that kratom has been banned in other countries, but we know that the official reason given is usually about public health.

 Kratom is well-tolerated and has few side effects, so this seems like the decisions are based on fear and misinformation.

 Hopefully, the tide will turn as more studies verify kratom’s safety.
 However, once laws are passed, they’re hard to change.

 Kratom is generally safe; responsible users don’t usually experience any serious side effects.

 There are minor side effects from kratom, but these don’t last long and happen with larger doses.

 Kratom can be addictive, so only use kratom when needed.
 Be aware of the signs of addiction, and cut back when necessary.